How To Add Charts And Graphs To WordPress

 When you first install the plugin, the library will contain no charts.

-A visual gallery displaying all of the different types of charts available will load on your screen.
+A gallery displaying all of the different kinds of charts available will load on your screen.

-If you are unsure about how to format your CSV file, simply download the sample spreadsheet that comes with the plugin.
+If you are not sure how to format your CSV file, simply use the sample CSV file that comes with the plugin.

 Upload CSV File From Computer

-To upload the CSV file and data from your computer select ‘From Computer‘ …
+To upload a CSV file and data from your hard drive select ‘From Computer‘ …

 Upload CSV File From The Web